preferred-coyote/preferred-coyote/CONTRIBUTING.md

 out the conflicts.
 You do this the same way you solve merge conflicts, by checking all of the files git says have been changed in both histories and picking the versions you want.
-Be aware that these changes will show up in your pull request, so try and incorporate upstream changes as much as possible.
+Be aware that these changes will show up in your pull request, so try and incorporate origin changes as much as possible.

 You pick a file by `git add`ing it - <b>you do not make commits during a